• Skip to main content

 Can’t get your hands on a non-fibrous mango?
 Simply strain the puree before you use it to make the filling!

 Yes, absolutely.
-Just increase the amount of cream cheese or ricotta you use by 2 eggs worth, like I did for my saffron cardamom cheesecake.
+Just increase the amount of ricotta cheese or cream cheese by about 60 grams, like I did for my saffron cardamom cheesecake.

 Baked Ricotta Mango Cheesecake | Easy summer cheesecake